SigmaHQ/sigma/README.md

 ## Rule Creation

 Florian wrote a short [rule creation tutorial](https://www.nextron-systems.com/2018/02/10/write-sigma-rules/) that can help you getting started.
+Use the [Rule Creation Guide](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide) in our Wiki for a clear guidance on how to populate the various field in Sigma rules.

 ## Rule Usage

 1. Download or clone the repository
 2. Check the `./rules` sub directory for an overview on the rule base
 3. Run `python sigmac --help` in folder `./tools` to get a help on the rule converter
-4. Convert a rule of your choice with `sigmac` like `./sigmac -t splunk -c tools/config/generic/sysmon.yml ./rules/windows/process_creation/win_susp_whoami.yml`
+4. Convert a rule of your choice with `sigmac` like `./sigmac -t splunk -c config/generic/sysmon.yml ../rules/windows/process_creation/proc_creation_win_susp_whoami.yml`
 5. Convert a whole rule directory with `python sigmac -t splunk -r ../rules/proxy/`
 6. Check the `./tools/config` folder and the [wiki](https://github.com/Neo23x0/sigma/wiki/Converter-Tool-Sigmac) if you need custom field or log source mappings in your environment

 ## Troubles / Troubleshooting / Help

 If you need help for a specific supported backend you can use e.g. `sigmac --backend-help elastalert-dsl`.
-More details on the usage of `sigmac` can be found in the dedicated [README.md](https://github.com/Neo23x0/sigma/blob/master/tools/README.md).
+More details on the usage of `sigmac` can be found in the dedicated [README.md](https://github.com/SigmaHQ/sigma/blob/master/tools/README.md).

-Be sure to checkout the [guidance on backend specific settings](https://github.com/Neo23x0/sigma/blob/master/tools/README.md#choosing-the-right-sigmac) for `sigmac`.
+Be sure to checkout the [guidance on backend specific settings](https://github.com/SigmaHQ/sigma/blob/master/tools/README.md#choosing-the-right-sigmac) for `sigmac`.

 # Examples